Compare Insurance Quotes

-AIG is not BBB accredited, but has an A rating with the BBB.
-There are only 113 complaints lodged against the company based on the BBB record for their New York headquarters.
-That’s very low for so large a company, but may reflect the diverse nature of their products and services and their worldwide status.
+AIG is not BBB accredited, but has an A+ rating with the BBB.
+There are only 70 complaints lodged against the company based on the BBB record for their New York headquarters, 28 of which have been closed in the last 12 months.
+That number is quite low for a company of this size, however, may reflect the diverse nature of their products and services and their worldwide status.
 Complaints are not always lodged on the headquarters record, but instead against branch offices.

-AIG also writes the type of insurance that doesn’t see quite as many online reviews and complaints.
-Because their policies don’t have the frequency of claims and customer service interaction of a company selling auto and home insurance, they are less likely to have a large number of reviews and complaints.
+AIG also writes the type of insurance that does not see quite as many online reviews and complaints.
+Because their policies do not have the frequency of claims and customer service interaction of a company selling auto and home insurance, they are less likely to have a large number of reviews and complaints.

 Similarly, the number of complaints on review sites like Consumer Affairs are on the low side as well.
 This may back up the idea that companies like AIG see fewer reviews overall, either positive or negative, since this particular site tends to attract people who have something to complain about.